 Arlington Data Center (ARDC): The Arlington Data Center is one of three UT System data centers governed by the UT Shared Data Center (SDC) group on behalf of the UT System.
 It is sometimes called by its older name of the Arlington Regional Data Center.
-ARDC is managed by UT Arlington, has on site operations staff, is located in Ft.
+ARDC is managed by UT Shared Services, has on site operations staff, is located in Ft.
 Worth and is rated at ~tier 2-3 on the Uptime scale.
-ARDC is the primary data center for UTA as well as providing optional co-location space for UT academic and health institutions.
-It is also the home of the TexSIS and UTShare shared service applications and their staff.
+ARDC provides optional co-location space for UT academic and health institutions; if space is available, other Texas higher education entities may be eligible to use the facility It is also the home of a Network Operations Center (NOC) and UTShare shared service applications and their staff.

 Contracting: Many people contribute to providing easy to use and affordable contracts for UT in the IT area.
-Some of the major UT System-wide software contracts for site licensing include Microsoft desktop/server program, Oracle’s database and PeopleSoft suites, and InCommon certificate programs; these are administered and negotiated by the System CIO’s office.
+Some of the major UT System-wide software contracts for site licensing include Microsoft 365 A5, Oracle’s database and PeopleSoft suites, and InCommon certificate programs; these are administered and negotiated by the System CIO’s office.
 The Strategic Alliance, www.utsystem.edu/hea/supplychainalliance, has an extensive purchasing list that includes some IT items such as printers/copiers.
 And outside of the UT System, the Department of Information Resources (DIR) provides product catalog as well as services such as IT staff augmentation and project deliverable contracts, www.dir.texas.gov.
 Nationally, Internet 2 is doing significant work with cloud contracts for higher education through its Net+ and InCommon initiatives, www.internet2.edu/netplus.